BRITISH CHAMPIONSHIPS - A BRIEF HISTORY

 In 1996 a new age category, Masters, was added to the British Championship list.

-Before 2000 you changed age groups on your birthday, but from 2000 onwards your age on 1st January of the year of the Championships determined which age category you raced in.
+Before 2000 skaters changed age groups on their birthday, but from 2000 onwards your age on 1st January of the year of the Championships determined which age category you raced in.
 In addition, on the 1st January 2000 the age groupings also changed.
 Seniors were now deemed to be so if a skater was over 18 and junior categories were split into age groupings that better reflected a skaters ability due to age.
 There were also new names for these age categories - Mini (6-9 years), Pupil (10-12 years), Cadet (13-15 years), Junior (16-17 years), Senior (18+ years) and Masters (35+ years).

 Since 1910, in addition to to British Championships there were also County Championship events, whereby the country was split into three distinct regions - Northern Counties, Midland Counties and Southern Counties (the Northern and Midland Counties later merged to form one region).
 By 2004 these were deemed to be outdated and their trophies were redistributed to acknowledge other national achievements within the sport.